 Step 6: Obtain Necessary Permits and also Licenses

-Failing to obtain the required authorizations and license can easily result in trouble or even result in shutting down your business.
+Failing to obtain the required authorizations and licenses can easily result in trouble or even shutting down your Business.

 License requirements for debt collectors vary by federal and state.
-Find out more about federal laws license criteria in your area through the ACA or the Small Business Administration's recommendation to condition licenses and also licenses laws.
-Research more on the debt collection practices act or better know as fair debt collection practices when you start a debt collection.
+Find out more about federal debt collection laws and license criteria in your area through the ACA or the Small Business Administration's recommendation to condition licenses and license laws.
+Research more on the debt collection practices act or better known as fair debt collection practices, when you are how to start a debt collection agency.

 For information on obtaining a license in your area:

-Contact the city, county, or metropolitan - federal and state clerk's office.
+Contact the city, or county clerk's office, or metropolitan - federal and state clerk's office.

 Step 7: Get a Business Insurance Policy & Collection Agency Licenses & Bonding

-Just as with licensing, your organization requires insurance coverage to operate safely and securely.
-Organization Insurance secures your provider's financial wellbeing in the event of a protected loss.
+As with licensing, your organization requires insurance coverage to operate safely and securely.
+Organization Insurance secures your internal revenue service provider's financial well-being in the event of a protected loss.

 1. Seek Out a Registered Agent

 One of the steps in becoming a corporation is to assign an agent/agent of record.
-These agents are responsible for any and all legal actions taken on behalf of your company.
+These agents are responsible for any legal actions taken on behalf of your company.

-One notable point about assigning registered agents is that you must do so in every state where you have obtained a Certificate of Authority, whether it's just one or multiple states.
-A key takeaway here: even if your business has been assigned in another state, it does not mean it will automatically be registered there.
+One notable point about assigning registered agents to local businesses is that you must do so in every state where you have obtained a Certificate of Authority, whether in one or multiple states.
+A key takeaway: even if your Business has been assigned in another state, it does not mean it will automatically be registered there.

 Obtaining a certificate of authority is the next step before acquiring your bond.
-The certificate outlines all important information about your business, including your official name, owners’ names, and legal status (limited liability company).
-Obtain this at the Secretary of State level to conduct your business legally.
+The certificate outlines all important information about your Business, including your official name, owners' names, and legal entity status (limited liability company).
+Obtain this at the local bank or Secretary of State level to conduct your business legally.

 3. Look into Collection Agency Bond

-To become a licensed collection agency, you may need first to take out an insurance policy covering the potential lawsuits.
-Becoming a collector is expensive and risky – so it's important to protect yourself from any adverse consequences with an appropriate license.
+To become a licensed collection agency, you may need to take out an insurance policy covering the potential lawsuits.
+Becoming a serious debt collector is expensive and risky, so protecting yourself from adverse consequences with an appropriate collection agency license, is essential.

-Obtaining a debt collection license is the next step in becoming an effective and profitable collector.
-Once you’ve acquired both your certificate of authority and bond, it's time to apply for licenses from individual states with regulations governing debt collectors.
+Obtaining a debt collection license is the next step in becoming an effective and profitable debt collector.
+Once you've acquired your certificate of authority and bond, it's time to apply for licenses from many other collection businesses, and individual states with regulations governing both debt collection agencies and collectors.

-* When it comes to opening up a debt collection agency to start up, I suggest only working in open border States and then applying for other state license as you go.
+* When it comes to opening a business license to up a debt collection agency, I suggest only working in open border States and then applying for other state licenses as you go.

 Don't get caught without the proper licensing and bonding.
 You might have to pay a hefty fine for not following protocol, or even worse: be shut down!

-When it comes to bonds, there are a wide range of options available.
-These include license permit bonds, contract bonds (where the state requires that public employees be bonded), fidelity and ERISA Bonds as well as court or notary bond for specific purposes like civil suits against your agency.
+Regarding bonds, there is a wide range of options available.
+These include license permit bonds, business loans, contract bonds (where the state requires that public employees be bonded), fidelity and ERISA Bonds, and court or notary bond for specific purposes like civil suits against your former government agency.